riboviz/riboviz/docs/user/prep-riboviz-run-python.md

 # Running the RiboViz Python workflow

-This page describes how to run `riboviz.tools.prep_riboviz`.
+This page describes how to run the Python workflow, `riboviz.tools.prep_riboviz`.
 It is assumed you are familiar with [Configuring the RiboViz workflow](./prep-riboviz-config.md).

 Contents: